burger-menu icon close-icon

 What is stamp duty?

 Stamp duty is a tax levied by state governments on the transfer of ownership of an asset.
-Typically stamp duty is most well-known as a tax on the purchase or sale of a house, but it also applies to the purchase of motor vehicles.
+It is most well-known as a tax on the purchase or sale of a house, but it also applies to the purchase of motor vehicles.

-Vehicle stamp duty is a one-off payment, applying to both new and used cars purchased from a dealer or through private sale.
-Typically if purchasing from a dealership, the driveaway price is inclusive of stamp duty.
+Vehicle or car stamp duty is a one-off payment, applying to both new and used cars purchased from a dealer or through private sale.
+Typically, if purchasing from a dealership, the driveaway price is inclusive of stamp duty.
 If the vehicle is purchased privately, stamp duty is paid through the respective state or territory transport office.

-The cost of stamp duty varies depending on a number of factors including:
+The cost of stamp duty varies depending on several factors including:

 Below you’ll find a breakdown of the stamp duty costs for each state and territory.